jbkinney/mavenn/docs/index.rst

 =====================================================================================
-MAVE-NN: Quantitative Modeling of Genotype-Phenotype Maps as Information Bottlenecks
+MAVE-NN: Quantitative Modeling of Genotype-Phenotype Maps as Information Compression
 =====================================================================================

+MAVE-NN is a Python package for inferring quantitative models of genotype-phenotype (G-P) maps from multiplexed assays of variant effect (MAVEs).
+MAVE-NN formulates this inference problem as a neural network training problem, one designed to identify G-P maps that compress sequence-encoded information with minimal loss.
+By using a TensorFlow back end, MAVE-NN enables the rapid and robust inference of G-P maps even on very large datasets.

+MAVE-NN is written for Python 3.6 and has minimal dependencies.

+under an MIT open source license.
-MAVE-NN is a python package for inferring models of sequence-function relationships from multiplexed assays of variant effects (MAVEs).
-MAVE-NN currently implements global epistasis regression and noise agnostic regression.
-Both models are implemented as neural networks using TensorFlow.
-The :ref:`installation`, :ref:`quickstart`,  :ref:`examples`, and :ref:`tutorial` sections below are provided to help users  quickly get MAVE-NN working for their own research needs.
+The :ref:`installation`, :ref:`quickstart`,  :ref:`examples`,
+and :ref:`tutorial` sections below will help users quickly get MAVE-NN working for their own research needs.

 .. toctree::